What It's Like To Be 26, Far From Family & Unable To Go Home

 “Do you wish you never came here?”
 I ask her.
 “Yes.”
 She looks me dead in the eyes.
 “I don’t have anybody here except for God.”

-Author's note: To support refugees, consider donating to aid organisations such as Lighthouse Relief and Doctors Without Borders.
+Author's note: To support refugees, consider donating to aid organizations such as Lighthouse Relief and Doctors Without Borders.
 Every little bit really does help.

 The complex process of seeking refugee status keeps Fatima and more than 60,000 other refugees across Greece in long-term limbo.
 Almost eight months have passed since she left Turkey, and Fatima feels no closer to leaving the camp.
 Worse, she is farther away from her children.
 While she’s able to speak with her family on the phone, that limited contact is bittersweet.